The 10 most innovative projects for the private jet of tomorrow

 Cessna 337 skymaster hybrid

 The Cessna 337 skymaster is not normally built as an electric aircraft.
-However, the company Ampaire, in order to carry out commercial flights, has modified the model into a hybrid-electric aircraft that works as well as a normal aircraft in its first tests and will join the local company’s fleet.
-This modification opens our eyes to the possibility of doing things differently for this type of aircraft and in short-haul aviation.
+However, the company Ampaire, decided to change the model into a hybrid-electric aircraft, in order to carry out commercial flights.
+This modification reveals the possibility of doing things differently for this type of aircraft and in short-haul aviation.

-The private jet, despite the trend of jet bashing, has a future in the years to come.
-The aeronautics industry is once again showing that it knows how to move with the times and reinvent itself to adapt to the challenges of today and anticipate those of tomorrow.
+Despite the trend of jet bashing, the private jet industry has a promising future in the years to come.
+Inventors of the aeronautics industry are once again showing that they can adapt to the challenges of today and anticipate those of tomorrow.

-At AEROAFFAIRES, we are available 24/7, including weekends and public holidays.
-We respond quickly to your request for a quote online, but also by telephone on +33 1 44 09 91 82, or by email: charter@aeroaffaires.com.
+The AEROAFFAIRES team is available 24/7, including weekends and public holidays.
+We respond quickly to your request for an online quote, but also by telephone at +33 1 44 09 91 82, or by email: charter@aeroaffaires.com.